Jung-Wei (Anna) Chen, DDS, MS, PhD

 4. GPA and Class Rank - A cumulative grade point average (GPA) of 3.0 or higher.
 GPA and class rank can be submitted through the Institutional Evaluation on PASS.

 5. Graduate Record Examination (GRE) - Satisfactory completion of the GRE is required for all applicants who have completed their dental school training outside the United States or Canada.

-6. National Board Dental Examination (NBDE) - Successful completion of the National Board Dental Examination Part I and Part II (when available) is required for all U.S.-trained applicants.
+6. National Board Dental Examination (NBDE) - Successful completion of the National Board Dental Examination Part I and Part II (when available) or Integrated National Board Examination (INBDE) is required for all U.S.-trained applicants.
 Please allow plenty of time for NBDE score report requests to be processed by the ADA.
-Have NBDE scores sent to firstname.lastname@example.org.
+Have NBDE scores sent to email@example.com.
 We cannot accept NBDE scores reported in a Dean's letter as an official report of test results.
 Request NBDE scores

 7. English Proficiency Exam - Regardless of nationality or citizenship, an applicant whose native language is not English or whose secondary education has been given outside the U.S. is required to pass one of the following English proficiency tests:

 - TOEFL scores are valid for two years from the test date.
 The institution code for Loma Linda University is 4062.
 TOEFL minimum scores for the pediatric dentistry program are: 90 - Internet-based test , 590 - Paper-based test, including a minimum final score of 5.0 on the TWE part (Test of Written English)